ros2/ros2_documentation/source/Tutorials/Simulators/Creating-a-Robot-Simulation-Webots.rst

 .. literalinclude:: Code/my_robot_webots_sensor.urdf
     :language: xml
-    :lines: 4-17
+    :lines: 3-18

-The ROS2 interface will then look for the **DistanceSensor**, using the standard parameters in the ``<ros>`` it will activate them and use the given name for naming the corresponding topics.
+The ROS2 interface will then look for the **DistanceSensor** nodes, using the standard parameters in the ``<ros>`` it will activate them and use the given names for naming the corresponding topics.

 12 Updating my_robot_driver.py
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^